beeware/briefcase/docs/reference/platforms/android/gradle.rst

 ``min_os_version``
 ------------------

-The minimum SDK version that the app will support.
-This is *not* the Android version; it is the underlying SDK version.
-For example, Android 9 uses an SDK version of 28; if you wanted to specify Android 9 as your minimum supported version, you would define ``min_os_version = "28"``.
+The minimum API level that the app will support (i.e., the ``minSdkVersion`` for the app).
+This is *not* the Android version; it is the underlying API level.
+For example, Android 9 uses an API level of 28; if you wanted to specify Android 9 as your minimum supported version, you would define ``min_os_version = "28"``.

 ``permission``
 --------------